garydmcdowellperso/simpatico/interfaces/web/login/README.md

 # Overview

-connect is a nextjs based React application using api as the backend gateway.
+login is a nextjs based React application using api as the backend gateway.
 It's responsability is authentication only before handing off to another UI

+Participant access to debates.

 ### Requirements